Ugljare mass grave

-The Ugljare mass grave is a burial site in the village of Ugljare in the Kosovo municipality of Gjilan.
+The Ugljare mass grave is a grave found in the village of Ugljare in the Kosovo municipality of Gjilan.
 Those buried include Kosovo Serbs and possibly Kosovo Albanians sometime around July 1999.
 At the time, it was the only case which involved in the Kosovo war crimes tribunal the investigation of a crime against civilians which was possibly committed by Albanians against Serbs.
 No perpetrators have been found.
-Kosovo leaders during the war, including former Prime Minister and the "George Washington of Kosovo", Hashim Thaci, are currently on trial for crimes against humanity, murder, forced deportation, kidnapping, and persecution of Serbs and other minorities in a specially commissioned court, The Kosovo Specialist Chambers, established to prosecute Albanian leaders for crimes during and after the Kosovo War.

 Massacre

 On 24 July 1999, U.S soldiers as part of KFOR discovered the bodies after local villagers reported the existence of a mass grave.
 According to one local villager, the mass grave was very shallow with one victim being that of a child, in addition to the site being littered with spent cartridges.
 The site was reported to the International Criminal Tribunal for the former Yugoslavia with investigations conducted between 8 and 11 August 1999.
 The bodies were exhumed and later taken to a nearby chapel.